 UTAS Home › Faculty of Science, Engineering & Technology › Earth Sciences (Geology, Geophysics & Geochemistry) › People › › Jocelyn McPhie

-Head of Earth Sciences Leader of the Location Program, CODESGraduate Research Co-ordinator for CODES and Earth Sciences
+Discipline Leader (Head of Discipline - Earth Sciences) Joint Leader of the Training Module, CODESGraduate Research Co-ordinator for CODES and Earth Sciences

 |Contact Campus||Sandy Bay Campus|